Sir George Savile, 8th Baronet: Bequests

 Rufford Abbey and some of his other estates were bequeathed to his nephew, Richard Lumley (1757–1832), a younger son of Richard Lumley-Saunderson, 4th Earl of Scarbrough (1725–1752).
 Richard took the additional name of Savile, but when on his brother's death in 1807 he became 6th Earl of Scarbrough the Savile estates passed to his brother John (1760–1835), afterwards the 7th earl.
 John's son and heir was John Lumley-Savile, 8th Earl of Scarbrough (1788–1856).
-The 8th earl was never married, but he left four natural sons, the eldest of whom was John Savile (1818–1896), the diplomatist, who was created Baron Savile of Rufford in 1888.
+The 8th earl was never married, but he left four natural sons, the eldest of whom was John Savile (1818–1896), the diplomat, who was created Baron Savile of Rufford in 1888.
 He entered the foreign office in 1841, was British envoy at Dresden and Bern, and from 1883 to 1888 represented his country in Rome.
 Although the eldest son, he did not inherit Rufford and his father's other estates until after the deaths of two of his younger brothers.
-He made a fine collection of pictures and died at Rufford on 28 November 1896, when his nephew John Savile Lumley-Savile, 2nd Baron Savile (born 1854) became the 2nd baron.
+He made a fine collection of pictures and died at Rufford on 28 November 1896, when his nephew John Lumley-Savile (born 1854) became the 2nd Baron.
 He was a member of the Oddfellows.